ccommons/rlc/README.md

 ------------------------------
 Quick instructions for a development server, subject to change:

-1. Go to rlc/. (cd rlc)
+1. Go to rlc/.
+This might be a little confusing because the repository is also named rlc, so you'll have rlc/rlc in your path.

+        cd rlc

 2. Create the site's key with this command:

         python genkey.py

 3. Start the mysql client and create a database.
 You can use any name that you like; the example below uses the name "rlc":

         mysql> CREATE DATABASE rlc
                DEFAULT CHARACTER SET utf8
                DEFAULT COLLATE utf8_general_ci;

     It's important that you specify the character encoding at the beginning like this.

 4. Copy siteconfig.py.dist to siteconfig.py, edit to reflect the DB configuration that you just created.
 The user you choose must have read/write access to the database you created above.

     You do not need to configure STATIC_ROOT if you'll be running the dev server only.

-5. Go back to main repository directory. (cd ..)
+5. Go back to main repository directory.

+        cd ..

 6. Create the initial unpopulated database tables with this command:

         python manage.py syncdb

     During the process, you'll be asked if you'd like to create a superuser.
     Create one for yourself.

 7. Create the initial groups and data:

         ./init_data

 8. Start a development server with:

         python manage.py runserver

+    Django will provide you with a URL where you can access your development site.

-9. Log in to your development server with the superuser that you created, go to /admin/, and add yourself to the "Editor" group (at least).
+9. With your browser, go to that URL.
+Log in to your development server with the superuser that you created.

+10. In that development site, go to the administrative interface at /admin/, and add yourself to the "Editor" group (at least).

-10. Verify that you can access the index at /.
+11. Go back to the root URL; verify that you can access that index.
 There should be a few documents there.

 Note that if the data models are changed during development, and you update your repository, you won't automatically pick up new tables.
 You must run